Cross-Platform

 What is Cross-Platform?

-Cross-platform is a term referring to software or technology that is designed to run on multiple operating systems or platforms.
+Cross-platform refers to software or technology designed to run on multiple different operating systems and devices, rather than being tied to just one.

-This means that the software or technology can be used on different types of devices or systems, such as Windows, Mac, and Linux computers, or iOS and Android mobile devices.
+This means the software can be used across different types of systems, such as Windows, macOS, and Linux computers, or iOS and Android mobile devices.

-A common example of cross-platform software is a web browser, such as Google Chrome.
-Chrome is available on Windows, Mac, Linux, iOS and Android devices.
+A common example of cross-platform software is a web browser such as Google Chrome, which is available on Windows, macOS, Linux, iOS, and Android.
+Because it runs everywhere, users enjoy a consistent experience regardless of the device they are using.

 Glossary »